g-rl/fruityrpc/README.md

 ## download

-grab the latest zip from [releases](https://github.com/g-rl/frpc/releases), extract it anywhere, and run `Setup.bat`.
+grab the latest zip from [releases](https://github.com/g-rl/fruityrpc/releases), extract it anywhere, and run `Setup.bat`.

-nothing to install — no python, no dependencies.

 ## setup

 1. run **`Setup.bat`** and follow the three steps it prints
 2. make a discord application at [discord.com/developers](https://discord.com/developers/applications), name it `FL Studio`, upload the images from `assets` under **rich presence > art assets**, and paste the application id into setup
 3. in fl studio: **options > general settings > external tools**, point a row at `FruityRPC.exe` and tick **launch at startup**

-that's it. the presence appears the next time you open fl studio.

 ## config